Play. Explore. Create. Love. Discover. Run. Learn. Sing. Be Messy. Laugh. Be Free.

 Drop off and pickup will be at either Grand Army Plaza, 3rd St/PPW, or 9th St/PPW.

 Please reach out to the teacher(s) via a phone call or text if you are running behind, and they will advise where’s best to meet.
+Text is the most efficient way to communicate with teachers during class, as we can read the message and respond quickly.

 Each drop off spot will have a lock if you wish to leave strollers, bikes, or scooters.